 Formerly the Office of Equal Opportunity and Diversity Management (OEODM), EDI administers and ensures compliance with laws, regulations, policies, and guidance that prohibit discrimination in the federal workplace for NIH employees and applicants.
 EDI is the NIH focal point for NIH-wide policy, formulation, implementation, coordination, and management of the civil rights, equal opportunity, affirmative employment, and diversity programs of NIH.

-OER supports extramural research (approximately 83 percent of NIH’s $32 billion budget) at the 27 NIH Institutes and Centers that award grants.
+OER supports extramural research at the 27 NIH Institutes and Centers that award grants.
 OER’s Division of Biomedical Research Workforce and its Office of Extramural Programs develops biomedical workforce and training policy and analyses, including funding research and career development programming, workforce diversity, and biomedical labor economics.

 Approximately 10 percent of the NIH budget supports NIH intramural investigators, NIH staff who conduct research.
 The program supports approximately 1,000 principal investigators and 7,000 trainees and other scientific staff.
 OIR’s Office of Intramural Training and Education (OITE) strives to enhance training experiences for students and fellows at NIH.
 OITE works closely with NIH Institute- and Center-based training offices to help trainees develop scientific and professional skills that will enable them to become leaders in the biomedical research community.

 ORWH works in partnership with the 27 NIH Institutes and Centers to ensure that women’s health research is part of the scientific framework at the NIH and throughout the scientific community.